-4.1 There can be confusion about the difference between "need" and the "cumulative impact" of premises on the licensing objectives, for example, on crime and disorder.
+- 4.1 There can be confusion about the difference between "need" and the "cumulative impact" of premises on the licensing objectives, for example, on crime and disorder.
 "Need" concerns the commercial demand for another pub or restaurant or hotel.
 This is not a matter for the licensing authority in discharging its licensing functions or for its statement of licensing policy.
-"Need" is a matter for the market.
+"Need" is a matter for the market. - 4.2 "Cumulative impact" is not mentioned in the 2003 Act.
+The guidance issued under Section 182 describes it as the potential impact on the promotion of the licensing objectives of a significant number of licensed premises concentrated in one area.
+For instance, the potential impact on crime and disorder or public nuisance in a town centre of a large concentration of licensed premises in that area.